BryanJacobs/FIDO2Applet/docs/security_model.md

 protect private keying material.

 This app is different.
-In this app, when you set a PIN, the authenticator "wrapping key" - without which the authenticator cannot accesss its resident/discoverable credentials or external "level 3" credentials - is encrypted using a key derived from the PIN.
-In other words, if you could read all the authenticator's memory when a PIN is set, you would only find encrypted data.
+In this app, when you set a PIN, the authenticator "wrapping key" - without which the authenticator cannot access its security "level 3" credentials (or, with certain configurations, any resident/discoverable credentials) - is encrypted using a key derived from the PIN.
+In other words, if you could read all the authenticator's memory when a PIN is set, you would only find encrypted data for those high-security credentials.

-Note that any "level 3" protected credential uses the high-security key, even when non-discoverable.

 ## Details: Security Levels